Lie groups of Poisson diffeomorphisms: Introduction

 \subsubsection{Inner automorphisms of almost injective Lie algebroids}

-When the Lie algebroid $\AA\Rightarrow M$ is almost injective, the bisections of the holonomy groupoid of $\AA$ \cite{androulidakiszambon2017, debord2000} compute the inner automorphisms of $\AA$.
+A Lie algebroid $\AA\Rightarrow M$ is almost injective when the anchor map is injective on the level of sections.
+In this case, the bisections of the holonomy groupoid of $\AA$ \cite{androulidakiszambon2017, debord2000} compute the inner automorphisms of $\AA$.
 Any automorphism of an almost injective Lie algebroid is determined by its base map, so the inner automorphisms $\InnAut(\AA)$ form a subgroup of $\Diff(M)$.
 These observations combine to the following. \begin{theorem}[Corollary \ref{cor:innautliesubgroup}] Let $\AA\Rightarrow M$ be an almost injective Lie algebroid.
 Then the group $\InnAut_c(\AA)$ is naturally a Lie group with Lie algebra $\Gamma_c(\AA)$ for which the inclusion $\InnAut_c(\AA)\to \Diff(M)$ is a smooth immersion. \end{theorem}

 A \textit{k-cosymplectic structure} on a Lie algebroid $\AA\Rightarrow M$ consists of closed one-forms $\alpha_1, \dots, \alpha_k\in \Omega^1(\AA)$ and a closed 2-form $\omega\in \Omega^2(\AA)$ such that $\alpha_1\wedge\dots\wedge\alpha_k\wedge\omega\neq 0$ and $\AA=\FF\oplus \ker \omega$, with $\FF=\cap_i\ker \alpha_i$.
 The subbundle $\FF\subset \AA$ is involutive and thus can be regarded as a subalgebroid.
 Note that $\omega\vert_\FF$ is non-degenerate, and thus induces an $\AA$-Poisson structure $\pi_\AA$ via